 26. For an interesting discussion, see Roochnik 1991b.

 27. S. Scully (2003, p.
 15, n.
 39) notes that Socrates' first speech is “the only speech in all of Plato where a speaker calls upon the Muses.”

 28. I am using the Nehamas and Woodruff 1997b translation of the Phaedrus.

 29. By contrast: Plato concludes the Sophist with a series of distinctions intended to isolate and describe the sophist.
 They include the distinction between a speaker who does not know the truth but thinks he does, and a speaker who (rightly) suspects that he does not know the truth but nonetheless pretends to his audience that he does.
 The latter, the sophist, is an “insincere and unknowing” (268c8-9) imitator of the truth.
 It is presupposed in these passages that the sophist has an art (techne).
-See the N. P. White (1997) translation.
+I am using the N. P. White (1997) translation of the Sophist.

 30. In the Sophist (263e) and Theaetetus (189e) Plato defines thinking as the soul's conversation with itself.

 31. For further discussion of this point, including of how the problem of self-deception is grounded in the Phaedrus' “palinode” speech, see Griswold 1996 , pp. 172–173, 199.

 32. For some discussion and references to the literature, see Griswold 1996 , Chapter 6.